jekyll/jekyll/ESOF-docs/Verification and Validation.md

 ###Controlability

 **Controlabilty** determines the work it takes to set up and run test cases and the extent to which individual functions and features of the system under test (SUT) can be made to respond to test cases.
 Jekyll deals with the matter testing every class, module and package, one at a time.
 Jekyll tests every render, every parser to ensure everything is correct.
-(There is more info on this in the previous reporst.
+(There is more info on this in the previous reports.
 Check https://github.com/jmepg/jekyll/tree/master/ESOF-docs for detailed description).
 This allow to have more control over what is going on.

 This ensures that Jekyll component testing is controlable.